xan1242/NFSMW_XenonEffects/README.md

 This is an attempt to port and implement XenonEffect particle emitters to NFS Most Wanted PC version.

-Currently this is a very early prototype with only the spark effects partially working.
+Currently this is an early prototype.
 It may cause instability, so use it at your own risk.

 ## What are XenonEffects?